brianbier/blogger/README.md

 - [devise gem](https://github.com/plataformatec/devise)( Flexible and powerful authentication solution for Rails)

 ## Who I am building it for?
-We are building it for ourself but also the community as a whole to share what we learn.
-Show potential Employers what we have to offer
+I am building the site for economist who wants to share his knowledge and projects to the world.

 ## What features do I need to have?
 - Posts
      - create/edit/destroy
-     - Markdown
+     - Markdown text
      - Syntax Hightlighting
-     - Comments (Disqus) ?
+     - Comments (Disqus)/To maintain comments and for better security.

 - projects
      - Create/edit/Destroy